cmoliterno/crus-nivel-2/README.md

 # crud-nivel-2

-# Prepare to new class on Youtube chanel for start dev with HTML
+# Prepare to the new class on Youtube channel for start dev with HTML

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/crus-nivel-2)